zion-fung/StockChecker/README.md

 # StockChecker
-Checks certain sites to see if a product is in stock, then emails the results
+Checks certain sites to see if a product is in stock, then emails or texts the results

 ```
 /* Sample output